 Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Teachers in the LEA are appropriately assigned and fully credentialed in the subject area and for the pupils they are teaching 100% of teaches are properly credentialed with no misassignment.
 0% Vacancies Year 2019-20 Data Source: Internal credential audit 100% of teaches are properly credentialed with no misassignment.
-0% Vacancies Year 2020-21 Data Source: Internal credential audit 100% of teachers are properly credentialed with no misassignments.
-0% Vacancies Pupils in the school district have sufficient access to the standards-aligned instructional materials 100% of students will have access to core subject instructional materials Year: 2019-20 Data Source: Williams Compliance Resolution 100% of students will have access to core subject instructional materials Year: 2020-21 Data Source: Williams Compliance Resolution 100% of students have access to standards aligned instructional materials
+0% Vacancies Year 2020-21 Data Source: Internal credential audit 100% of teaches are properly credentialed with no misassignment.
+0% Vacancies Year 2021-22 Data Source: Internal credential audit 100% of teachers are properly credentialed with no misassignments.
+0% Vacancies Pupils in the school district have sufficient access to the standards-aligned instructional materials 100% of students will have access to core subject instructional materials Year: 2019-20 Data Source: Williams Compliance Resolution 100% of students will have access to core subject instructional materials Year: 2020-21 Data Source: Williams Compliance Resolution 100% of students will have access to core subject instructional materials Year: 2021-22 Data Source: Williams Compliance Resolution 100% of students have access to standards aligned instructional materials

 Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 The implementation of state board adopted academic content and performance standards for all students implemented state 100% Teachers have implemented state standards in ELA, Math Social Science and ELD Science.
-Year: 2020-21 Data Source: Local Indicators 100% of teachers will implement the CA state standards School facilities are maintained in good repair The FIT rating indicates the maintenance of facilities and grounds is EXEMPLARY Year: 2019-20 Data Source: Facilities Inspection Tool The FIT rating indicates the maintenance of facilities and grounds is EXEMPLARY Year: 2020-21 Data Source: Facilities Inspection Tool All facilities and grounds are safe, well maintained, and in good repair with a Facilities Inspection Tool rating of EXEMPLARY Access to a broad course of study as applicable to grade level 100% of Students have full access to a broad course of Study defined by their grade level Year: 2019-20 Data Source:Master schedule 100% of Students have full access to a broad course of Study defined by their grade level Year: 2020-21 Data Source:Master schedule 100% of students receive instruction guided by grade level standards.
+Year: 2020-21 Data Source: Local Indicators 100% Teachers have implemented state standards in ELA, Math Social Science and ELD Science.
+Year: 2021-22 Data Source: Local Indicators 100% of teachers will implement the CA state standards School facilities are maintained in good repair The FIT rating indicates the maintenance of facilities and grounds is EXEMPLARY Year: 2019-20 Data Source: Facilities Inspection Tool The FIT rating indicates the maintenance of facilities and grounds is EXEMPLARY Year: 2020-21 Data Source: Facilities Inspection Tool The FIT rating indicates the maintenance of facilities and grounds is EXEMPLARY Year: 2021-22 Data Source: Facilities Inspection Tool All facilities and grounds are safe, well maintained, and in good repair with a Facilities Inspection Tool rating of EXEMPLARY Access to a broad course of study as applicable to grade level 100% of Students have full access to a broad course of Study defined by their grade level Year: 2019-20 Data Source:Master schedule 100% of Students have full access to a broad course of Study defined by their grade level Year: 2020-21 Data Source:Master schedule 100% of Students have full access to a broad course of Study defined by their grade level Year: 2021-22 Data Source:Master schedule 100% of students receive instruction guided by grade level standards.